 Rental of Medical Aids and Equipment

 We provide basic and specialized medical aids and equipment that make it easier to care for the seriously ill and the dying at home.
 Our equipment can also help improve the quality of life of senior clients, disabled people and those who have suffered an injury.
 We offer advice on choosing suitable medical aids, as well as explaining and teaching clients how to use the chosen equipment.
-Both short- and long-term rental is possible.
+Both short- and long-term rental is available our hospice and respite patients and to the general public.
 We rent adjustable beds and anti-bedsore mattresses, oxygen concentrators (we require confirmation from a doctor), electric patient lifts, wheelchairs and walkers, hygiene aids (toilet chairs, bath seats and shower seats) and aids for positioning a lying patient.
-The rental of medical aids and equipment is available both to our hospice patients and to the general public.
 We recommend that you arrange the rental by phone in advance.

 Our other services